Keep the Strong Threshers Coming; Says Madam Salamatu Alhassan

 The Evolution of Threshers & SAYeTECH’s Positioning in the Present and Future of African Agriculture

-The purpose of this article is to take you on a journey about how threshing evolved from the use of sticks to frails to what we have today.
+The purpose of this article is to take you on a journey about how threshing evolved, from the use of sticks, to flails, to what we have today.

 Before the 10th century, long sticks were used as the first tool by Egyptians to thresh grains.